 Holy Trinity Chapel

 An impressive part of the castle is the Holy Trinity Chapel, which is one of the few remaining well-preserved monuments of Russian Byzantine-Ruthenian polychromes from the early 15th Century.

-The paintings are stunning and some are quite unusual (demonic) to see for a chapel.
+The paintings are stunning and some are quite unusual – demonic – to see in a chapel.

-If you’re anything like me and like to read most of the information on offer in a museum, then allow about 4-5 hours for the castle before the information starts to swim around in your head, you start to zone out; resulting in the need for a strong coffee.
+If you are anything like me and like to read most of the information on offer in a museum, then allow about 4-5 hours for the castle before the information starts to swim around in your head, you start to zone out, and you need a strong coffee.

 Day trip to the Majdanek State Museum